bitcoin-sv/arc/README.md

     dialAddr: http://localhost:4317 # address where traces are exported to
     sample: 100 # percentage of the sampling
 ```

-Currently the traces are exported only in [open telemtry protocol (OTLP)](https://opentelemetry.io/docs/specs/otel/protocol/) on the gRPC endpoint.
-This endpoint URL of the receiving tracing backend (e.g. [Jaeger](https://www.jaegertracing.io/), [Grafana Tempo](https://grafana.com/oss/tempo/), etc.) can be configured with the respective `tracing.dialAddr` setting.

 ## Building ARC